 With these diseases, there is a large number of medications I take, and equipment needed to survive.
 These make my life more comfortable.
 Sadly, with medications come side effects.
 Managing side effects of medications, interactions, etc. is also a second full-time job.
 However, over the years I have created these routines that have helped me and I hope I can help up you in your lupus journey.

-Creams such as Voltaren, esterase, are also used daily and/or as needed.
+Creams such as Voltaren, Estrace, are also used daily and/or as needed.
 Voltaren is a great pain and inflammation topical supplement.
-Esterase is used to combat the effects of medications like prednisone and Sjogren’s syndrome.
+Estrace is used to combat the effects of medications like prednisone and Sjogren’s syndrome.

 Which leads to auxiliary medications.
 If I have chills and fevers or flank pain, I take my already written scripts to the lab.
 Upon results, I triage per my doctor’s orders.
 With chronic kidney and organ infections, it is critical to attack the issues quickly to prevent further issues.
 Post the lab draw I start with a standard antibiotic, till results are back.
 In which case I may have to change the antibiotic for the bacteria invasion once results are in.

 At times there are unexpected flare-ups.
 Luckily with technology today, I do not need to necessarily be in the doctor’s office for treatment.
 For example, with flare-ups, I can easily send the doctor pictures of flares.
 If treatment is needed, I have all the necessities at home awaiting medical instruction.
 At times it is to take prednisone, Medrol pack, I have these items on hand.

 Sometimes with an RA or connective tissue flare, a little support goes a long way.
 Compression socks also help me move on bad days.
 I have every joint brace and firmness on hand.
 These items tend to be a bit expensive.
 I have collected mine over the years or as needed immediately.